Grade Level

 In this game, played similarly to “Go Fish,”students explore different types of renewable energy – including solar, wind, hydro, geothermal, and biomass – and survey roles of real people who work in those industries.
 Renewable energy is one of the fastest-growing job sectors, and that trend is only expected to increase in the coming years with the U.S. goal of achieving a net-zero emissions economy by 2050.

-Solar Technology Basics
+Cover Image for Solar Technology Basics

 Source: U.S. Department of Energy (DOE)